OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:3

-Grace to you and peace from God our Father and the Lord Jesus Christ.
+May you receive grace and peace from God our Father and the Lord Jesus Christ.

 ## 1 Corinthians 1:4